johnweisuperior737-creator/Banking-system-with-python/README.md

 <br>

 ## 🖋 About Project:
-👉 An online banking system built using Python.
+👉 A banking system built using Python.
 This system allows the customer and banking staff/manager to manage all transactions easily. <br>
 👉 The primary purpose of this system is to simulate customer’s transaction management for Bank to maintain the detail of each transaction/record.<br><br>
 👉 There are 2 users for this system:
 1. **Admin**